Your Child's Allergies: Dust Mites

 Dust mites are common allergens.
 That means they often cause allergic symptoms.
 They can also worsen symptoms in many people with asthma.
 The best way to prevent dust mites is to limit your child's exposure.
-If your child is allergic to dust mites, decrease his or her exposure with the following:
+If your child is allergic to dust mites, decrease their exposure with the following:

 Beds.
 Use a wooden or metal bed frame.
-Do not allow your child to sleep on a couch, sofa, or hide-a-bed.
+Don't let your child sleep on a couch, sofa, or hide-a-bed.
 If your child has allergies or asthma and sleeps in a bunk bed, he or she should sleep on the top bunk.

 Mattress and box spring.
-Place all mattresses and box springs in zippered, dust-proof covers with pores too small to let the dust mites get into your mattress and box spring.
+Place all mattresses and box springs in zippered, dust-proof covers.
+These should have pores that are too small to let the dust mites get into your mattress and box spring.
 Tape over the zippers with electrical or duct tape.

 Pillows.
 Put pillows in zippered, dust-proof covers with pores too small to let the dust mites get into pillows.
-Pillows should be made of Dacron or other synthetic fiber.
-Do not use foam, feather, or "down" pillows.
+Pillows should be made synthetic fiber.
+Don't use foam, feather, or down pillows.

 Bedding.
 Wash all bedding (sheets, pillowcases, blankets) in hot water (130°F) to kill the dust mites.

 Floor coverings.
 If possible, remove wall-to-wall carpeting.
-If not, vacuum the carpet frequently (at least twice a week).
+If not, vacuum the carpet often (at least twice a week).

-Vacuum when your child is out of the room and will not return or several hours.
+Vacuum when your child is out of the room and won't return for several hours.
 Try vacuum bags or vacuums designed to reduce allergens.